The framework

 Built on a Strong Foundation

-Developed by an autistic clinical psychologist, the Safe House Schools program blends insights from neuroscience, trauma theory, relational practice, organisational psychology, and inclusive pedagogy and policy — while centring the lived experiences of autistic young people.
-This shared foundation brings consistency across roles, helping school teams move together toward inclusive, affirming practice — not in silos, but as a united whole.
+Developed by an autistic clinical psychologist, the Safe House Schools program blends insights from neuroscience, trauma theory, relational practice, organisational psychology and inclusive pedagogy and policy, while centering the lived experiences of autistic young people.
+This shared foundation brings consistency across roles, helping school teams move together toward inclusive, affirming practice and not in silos, but as a united whole.

 The work is: